A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 \subsection{Overview of results}

 In Section \ref{sec:cond_bound} we prove that, using our preconditioner \eqref{eqn:preconditioner}, the symmetrically preconditioned KKT operator satisfies the condition number bound

-where $\delta$ and $\beta$ are bounds on the eigenvalues of the arithmetic and geometric means of certain damped projectors.
-Based on the nature of the damped projectors, we expect these eigenvalue bounds to be satisfied with good constants $\delta$ and $\beta$ for inverse problems that are \emph{appropriately regularized}.
+where $\delta$ and $\beta$ are bounds on the eigenvalues of the arithmetic and geometric means of certain damped projectors.\footnote{The condition number provides an upper bound on the required number of MINRES iterations.
+An even sharper bound could by obtained by characterizing all four extreme eigenvalues (endpoints of the positive and negative intervals in which the eigenvalues reside) of the preconditioned system \cite{ElmanSilvesterWathen14}.} Based on the nature of the damped projectors, we expect these eigenvalue bounds to be satisfied with good constants $\delta$ and $\beta$ for inverse problems that are \emph{appropriately regularized}.
 By ``appropriately regularized,'' we mean that the regularization is chosen so that components of the parameter that are highly informed by the data are not over-penalized, and components of the parameter that are poorly informed by the data are not under-penalized.
 In Section \ref{sec:source_filter} we derive quantitative bounds on $\delta$ and $\beta$ for the special case of source inversion problems with spectral filtering regularization.
 When the regularization is chosen appropriately, these bounds are independent of the mesh size and of the information content in the data.

 In Section \ref{sec:numerical_results} we numerically demonstrate the effectiveness of the preconditioner on a Poisson source inversion problem with highly informative data and Laplacian regularization.
 Preconditioning the KKT system with our preconditioner results in greater accuracy in three MINRES iterations than the widely-used regularization preconditioning on the reduced Hessian system achieves in 50 conjugate gradient iterations.
 Even though the regularization is not a spectral filter, our preconditioner still exhibits mesh independence and good scalability with respect to a decrease in the regularization parameter by 10 orders of magnitude.
 As suggested by our theory, we see that the performance of the preconditioner in the small regularization regime actually improves as more data is included in the inversion.